+This year NPLS has expanded the rabbinic team with the appointment of Cantor Tamara Wolfson on a part-time basis.
+NPLS is very fortunate to have a young, energetic, committed and musical clergy team.
+Cantor Tamara will be with us initially for 2 years.
 The community continues to be served by excellent rabbis who demonstrate creativity and initiative in enhancing and developing the provision of services and activities for our members.
-Rabbi Aaron Goldstein continues to give extraordinary commitment to NPLS and plays a full part in all synagogue activities.
-Rabbi Lea Mühlstein, is a respected and valued member of the rabbinic team with responsibility for the Cheder and co- ordinating Adult Education.
-We still benefit from the presence of our emeritus Rabbi Dr Andrew Goldstein who manages to combine the Presidency of Liberal Judaism with his indefatigable efforts to spread the word of Progressive Judaism across the parts of Europe from which it has been lost for the last 70 years.
+Cantor Tamara brings a new spiritual and musical perspective to our services and major events.
+Rabbi Aaron Goldstein shows extraordinary commitment to NPLS and plays a full part in all synagogue activities.
+Rabbi Lea Mühlstein, is a respected and valued member of the rabbinic team with responsibility for the Cheder and co-ordinating Adult Education.
+Our emeritus Rabbi Dr Andrew Goldstein manages to combine the Presidency of Liberal Judaism with his indefatigable efforts to spread the word of Progressive Judaism across the parts of Europe from which it has been lost for the last 70 years.